Oferiston/kid-image-caption/model/README.md

 * download the MS-COCO dataset, can be used to train and test
 * vgg16.py and vgg16_weights.npz(maybe xwf download them), can be used to train, now it can recognize some images, however it makes some mistakes
 * learn some about LSTM, can be used to generate subtitle

+-shr
+download the jupyter notebook
+try to use the valimage of MSCOCO-2017 th train:
+    1.use CNN to get the images feature
+       a.
+VGG-16
+    2.use VGG-16 to Load weight value and reasoning, five steps
+       a.
+Build and update variables
+       b.
+Preprocess input
+       c. reason
+       d.
+The Direction Quantization Representation of the extracted image
+       e. use VGG-16 to predict the probability of image classification